ahossain5/Socioeconomic-Status-vs.-Education/README.md

 **Power BI Project:** [View Power BI Project File](./Power%20BI/PowerBI%20Visualizations%20(Socioeconomic%20Status%20vs.%20Education).pbix)

+## SmartPLS Statistical Analysis

+After completing the Power BI dashboard, I used SmartPLS 4 to further examine the relationships between educational attainment, poverty rates, and median household income.
+Regression analysis was used to estimate the direction and strength of these relationships, followed by bootstrapping to evaluate their statistical significance.

 ## Key Findings

 - **Income and Poverty:** Counties with lower poverty rates generally had higher median household incomes, showing an inverse relationship between the two measures.